 The following table describes each step in the workflow.

-The forensic workflow is recommended when you have gained an understanding of the typical user behaviors and anomalies in your environment, and helps you focus on specific forensic information that is based on a user behavior, or a specific timeframe in which suspicious events occurred.
+The forensic workflow is recommended when you have gained an understanding of the typical user or entity behaviors and anomalies in your environment, and helps you focus on specific forensic information that is based on a user or entity behavior, or a specific timeframe in which suspicious events occurred.

 Using forensics information, analysts may determine the actions and behaviors that the attacker is likely to attempt using the following questions: